We aim to make accessing Maidstone Museum easy for visitors with a disability. Find out more about the accessibility at our museum

 Five disabled parking spaces for Blue Badge holders are available along the walled edge of Brenchley Gardens on Station Road.
 Parking is available for up to three hours and is just two minutes from the museum.
 Alternative disabled parking is available at Fremlin Walk.

-All visual assistance dogs are welcome throughout Maidstone Museum.
+All service dogs are welcome throughout Maidstone Museum.

 Hard of hearing groups